 I brought along our little red wagon and piled it with blankets and everyone’s coats and gloves and hats.
 We brought along our own 3D glasses that I ordered from Amazon to see the lights in an even more intense way.
 These glasses, along with light up necklaces and other trinkets are available for sale at Winterlights, or you can bring them along to save money.
-The 3D glasses sold at Winterlights have a coupon for a free drink (non-alcoholic) attached to them.
+In the past, the 3D glasses sold at Winterlights have had a coupon for a free drink (non-alcoholic) attached to them.

 The most important thing to remember is to dress appropriately for the weather so that you don’t have to cut your night short and leave because you’re too cold.